Holic75/Baldurs-gate-dnd-3.5/README.md

   Level 8-11: 1d10
   Level 12-15: 2d6
   Level 16-19: 2d8
-  Level 20+: 2d10
+  Level 20-23: 2d10
+  Level 24-27: 3d8
+  Level 28+: 3d10
-– At level 4, unarmed attacks are treated as a +1 magical weapon, monk also reveives +1 bonus on unarmed to hit rolls.
-The enchantment and to hit bonus improve to +2 at level 8, +3 at level 12, +4 at level 16 and +5 at level 20.
+– At level 4, unarmed attacks are treated as a +1 magical weapon, monk also receives +1 bonus on unarmed to hit rolls.
+The enchantment and to hit bonus improve to +2 at level 8, +3 at level 12, +4 at level 16,  +5 at level 20 and +6 at level 28.
 – Gains +1 AC bonus at level 5 and every five levels thereafter.
 – Gains +1 AC bonus per 2 points of Wisdom above 10.
 – May use the Stunning Blow ability once per day.
 Gains one use at level 1 and an additional use every 4 levels thereafter.